bernardlawes/CMake-Templates/readme.txt

 # 🛠️ C++ CMake Project Templates

-A collection of C++ CMake and automated build scripts (.bat and .ps1), supporting multiple architectural patterns for fast prototyping and scalable application structure.
+A collection of CMake Templates and automated build scripts (.bat and .ps1), supporting multiple architectural patterns for fast prototyping and scalable application structure.

 ---